My Quiet Kitchen

 • Add the dry ingredients to food processor and pulse until everything is combined.
 The batter will be thick and sticky.
 Fold in walnuts and chocolate chips.

-• Spread the batter into the lined pan.
-Bake for 28-32 minutes, inserting a toothpick (or knife or chopstick) into the center to test for doneness.
+• Spread the batter evenly in the lined pan.
+Bake for 28-32 minutes, or until the edges are set and a toothpick inserted in the center comes out mostly clean.

-• Remove from oven and let the brownies cool in the pan for 15 minutes.
-Transfer to a cooling rack, and cool completely (if possible) before cutting into 16 squares.
+• Let the brownies cool in the pan for 15 minutes, then transfer to a cooling rack.
+Cool completely (if possible), before cutting into squares.

 Notes